You want to have your garden house overgrown and know which climbing plants are particularly suitable? Then you are absolutely right here!

 6. espalier fruit

-But it should not go unmentioned that the espalier fruit also has the appropriate Expertise and care needed.
+However, I would like to mention that the espalier fruit also has the corresponding Expertise and care needed.

 7. honeysuckle

-Extremely wall-friendly are also fast-growing climbing plants, such as honeysuckle.
-Whether Japanese honeysuckle, fire honeysuckle or forest honeysuckle - you can hang the plant on the wall of your garden shed. simply cut back, if it spreads too rapidly and extensively.
+Fast-growing climbing plants such as forest honeysuckle (also known as German honeysuckle) are also extremely wall-friendly; is available here*).
+You can hang the insect-friendly native plant on the wall of your garden shed. simply cut back, if it spreads too rapidly and extensively.

 In terms of water requirements and location, the honeysuckle is Relatively demanding, but the blooms and fragrance in your garden help make this effort worthwhile.